 How much does it actually print?

 The Epson ET-2750 arrives with ink already inside.
 Using just the factory supply, you could print 6,500 black-and-white pieces of paper, as well as 5,200 color pages.
-If you printed an average of 300 pages per month (typical for most casual users), the supply would last about two years.
+If you printed an average of 300 pages per month (typical for most casual users), the supply would last about 2 years.
 Meanwhile, you can load reams of 150 sheets in the printer at any given time.

 Consider that the typical ink cartridge only yields between 200 and 300 printouts, that's a significant gain.
 You'd have to buy 30 black-and-white ink cartridges to print the equivalent of the already-installed Workforce ink, amounting to well over $1,000.